Get to know me!

 Other activities:

 I have been a avid snowmobile rider since 2003.
-I volunteer on the Yakima County Grooming Council and have served as chairman since 2016.
+I volunteer on the Yakima County Grooming Council and have served as Chairman since 2016.
 I am a member of the State association (WSSA) as well as the local club, The Yakima Ski-Benders.

 Jeeping is another activity I enjoy.
 Getting out in the hills and seeing nature is relaxing.
 I have a 2006 Wrangler with modest aftermarket equipment.